Sidd0602/Sidd0602.github.io/_pages/about.md

   - /about.html
 ---

-Hi, my name is Siddharth and I am a 4th year PMRF (Prime Minister's Research Fellowship) Ph.D student at IIT Kharagpur, in the Dept. of Computer Science & Engineering, working towards auditing user-interfaced AI software like Face Recognition Systems and e-commerce platforms to identify and mitigate biases against minority stakeholders, with Prof. [Animesh Mukherjee](https://cse.iitkgp.ac.in/~animeshm/).
-I also  collaborate with Prof. [Saptarshi Ghosh](https://sites.google.com/site/saptarshighosh/), Dr. [Abhisek Dash](https://sites.google.com/site/abhisek0193/) and [Anand Rai](https://www.linkedin.com/in/raianand1991/).
+Hi, my name is Siddharth, and I am a 4th year PMRF (Prime Minister's Research Fellowship) PhD student at IIT Kharagpur, in the Dept. of Computer Science & Engineering, working towards auditing user-interfaced AI software like Face Recognition Systems and e-commerce platforms to identify and mitigate biases against minority stakeholders, with Prof. [Animesh Mukherjee](https://cse.iitkgp.ac.in/~animeshm/).
+I also  collaborate with Prof. [Saptarshi Ghosh](https://sites.google.com/site/saptarshighosh/), Dr. [Abhisek Dash](https://sites.google.com/site/abhisek0193/) and Mr. [Anand Rai](https://www.linkedin.com/in/raianand1991/).

 In another lifetime, I was a Technical Project Lead at Huawei Technologies, India, working with the Cloud & AI team on Big Databases, focusing on query optimization and database connectors.